 However, a good personal injury attorney anticipates possible defenses to avoid any delays in reaching dog bite case settlements.

-Personal injury lawsuits, including dog bite cases, can award economic damages and non-economic damages as compensation to victims.
+Dog bite injury lawsuit, including dog bite cases, can award economic damages and non-economic damages as compensation to victims.

 Economic damages represent tangible and quantifiable losses.